Expand description

 AppErrorKind::Unauthorized

-§Axum integration
+));§Axum integration

-feature enabled, you can return AppError
+With the axum feature enabled, you can return AppError directly from

 handlers.
-It is automatically converted into an ErrorResponse
+It is automatically converted into an ErrorResponse JSON

 payload.